koterpillar/tianbar/README.md

 * HTML5 geolocation API does not work.
 A shim, which uses [freegeoip.net][freegeoip], is provided instead.
 * Interaction with the displayed Web page is limited.
-For example, text fields are not active if there are other windows on the screen, and opening new windows does not work.
+For example, text fields are not active if there are other windows on the screen.

 Acknowledgements
 ----------------